peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 ## Operators

-The type defines arithmetic and comparison operators according to PHP semantic.
+The type defines arithmetic and comparison operators according to PHP semantics.

 Operator | Sample | Remarks
 ---      | ---    | ---